 Before testing the AX3, my previous router was the D-Link AC3200 Ultra Wi-Fi gaming router.
 Its a huge, hulking device that can get really hot.
 I also assume it consumes more power as well, seeing as the range is so wide.

 I live in a small two story house.
-The Huawei AX3 is placed on the second floor.
-The router can cover our home.
-The network signal penetrates walls with the whole second floor having full bars.
+The Huawei AX3 easily covers the second floor, where it is placed.
+The network signal penetrates walls having full bars, but signal strength on the ground floor is weaker.

-Thicker flooring is another matter.
-I noticed that there’s some signal loss on the first floor.
-For testing purposes, I ran speed tests on three areas of the house to see how it affects speed using a Huawei P40 and an iPhone 12.
+Since the floors are thicker, I noticed some signal loss on the first floor.
+For testing purposes, I ran speed tests on three areas of the house to see how it affects speed.

-Using a Huawei Mate 40, Wi-Fi speeds slow down the farther I move away from the router.
-I got similar results using an iPhone 12.
+As expected, Wi-Fi speeds slow down the farther I move away from the router.
+I got similar results using an iPhone 12 and a Huawei P40.
 Curious how my Huawei smartphone is faster by a few megabytes.

-The router has an affordable price tag of just Php 3,999, and offers a lot of features not found on stock routers, including Wi-Fi 6 and MU-MIMO support, up to 3,000 Mbps speeds, a wide range, and easy setup and maintenance using the Huawei AI Life app.
+The router has an affordable price tag of just Php 3,999, and offers a lot of features not found on stock routers, including Wi-Fi 6 and MU-MIMO support, up to 3,000 Mbps speeds, and an easy setup process and maintenance using the Huawei AI Life app.

 What’s more, its small and inconspicuous with a minimalist and handsome design that will look good on any home.